Gautham-Barathwaj-Padmanaban/Linear_Regression_Generalized/README.md

 The method of optimization in the code with scipy can be changed based on the type of data that is being analysed.

-It is important to ensure that all features are arranged column wise, with the 'y' data in the last column, and all the features are labelled.
+If the features and output values are not labelled -- pd.read_csv('Filename',header=none)

 The code only performs linear regression using a first degree model.
 A more generalized code that will offer higher degrees of the model is being worked on.